-Our students are imagining the world differently.
-As a School, we support the development of individual and collaborative creative practices in the disciplines of art, illustration, drawing, contemporary crafts and architecture.
-Whatever medium or combination of media you choose to work in, and whatever your approach or strategy, you'll be encouraged to attain a high level of critical engagement and technical skill, as well as a strong sense of your own identity as a practitioner.
-From fine art to illustration, there's no 'house style'.
-This is supported by academic and technical staff whose expertise and continuing professional practice ensure the development of innovative thinking and making across a wide and diverse range of practices.
+We support the development of individual and collaborative creative practices in the disciplines of art, illustration and drawing.
+We value the importance of core skills, both the handmade and the digital.
+Whatever medium or combination of media you work in, and whatever your approach or strategy, you'll be encouraged to attain a high level of critical engagement and technical skill, as well as a strong sense of your own identity.
+At Falmouth there is no 'house style'.

-We also think it's important to create opportunities for our students to showcase their work nationally and internationally, engaging in creative exchanges and professional practice both locally and globally.
-Many of our students go on to be self-employed entrepreneurs, and we provide skills development to support this.
-For example, Illustration students present their portfolios to agents in New York, while some of our Fine Art students are selected for group and solo shows at Newlyn Art Gallery and Millennium Gallery, as well as recently showcasing their graduating work in Peckham and Shoreditch in London.
+We also think it's important to create opportunities for you to showcase work nationally and internationally.
+For example, Illustration students present their portfolios to agents in New York, while some graduating Fine Art students are selected to exhibit work in London.